-- Develop a scheduled programme of activity to promote good mental health and introduce measures to assist those with poor mental health, by analysing the results of your need and assessing your strategic priorities. - Use elements from the rest of this toolkit to help build this plan and make use of the Workplace Wellbeing Charter to help provide the framework for your approach (or adopt the BITC Workwell model if you are larger business). - Ensure your senior team is fully bought into the plan and feel confident they can help implement it.
+- Develop a scheduled programme of activity to promote good mental health and introduce measures to assist those with poor mental health, by analysing the results of your need and assessing your strategic priorities. - Use elements from the rest of this toolkit to help build this plan and make use of the framework for your approach (or adopt the BITC Workwell model if you are larger business). - Ensure your senior team is fully bought into the plan and feel confident they can help implement it.